mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Tendency Names
 --------------

-Tendency variables follow this naming pattern, which is used to enable calculation (``input.nml``) and output of the variable:
+Tendency variables follow the naming pattern below, which is used to enable calculation (``input.nml``) and output of the variable:

 .. code::